There are plenty of weird and crazy Bible stories in the Old Testament and the New Testament.

 Then the Lord used Elisha to perform a miracle by throwing a stick into the river, which made the iron (the head of the ax) float.
 And that’s how the man was able to retrieve the borrowed ax.

-This incredible story showcases God’s power in a truly mind-blowing way.
+This incredibly interesting Bible story showcases God’s power in a truly mind-blowing way.
 It also shows us that He can reveal His power in an unexpected way even in the little things.

 Pretty weird story.
 But…weird in a good way.

 It might seem hard to believe, but the Bible records a man being swallowed by a fish and surviving for three days and three nights inside its belly.